 A video script

-Live Demos of What My Vault Can Actually Do
+Live Demos: What the Vault Can Actually Do

 Query 1: What are my competency pillars?